 - If you are certain that an injury does not cause the white spots on your nails, you can make an appointment with a doctor.

 - Eat a balanced diet, maintaining adequate levels of vitamin deficiencies.

-It takes quite some time for fingernails and toenails to grow.
-It may take 6 months or longer for fingernails, and for toenails, it may take up to 18 months to grow.
+Moreover, it takes quite some time for fingernails and toenails to grow.
+It may takesix6 months or longer for fingernails and toenails; it may take up to 18 months to grow.

 When to Consult a Doctor

-White spots or changes to your nail colour are usually considered harmless.
-Still, they may be a sign of a worsening health condition such as liver disease, diabetes or an autoimmune disorder.
-In order to address the underlying cause of the white spots and for the correct treatment, connect with one of our doctors at Your Doctors Online.
+White spots or changes to your nail color are usually considered harmless.
+Still, they may be a sign of a worsening health condition such as liver disease, diabetes,s or an autoimmune disorder.
+To address the underlying cause of the white spots and for the correct treatment, connect with one of our doctors at Your Doctors Online.